basp/basp.github.io/_posts/2014-01-06-strings-in-oni.md

 * 	If a preposition is found, everything between verb and preposition is considered to be the direct object and everything after the preposition is considered to be the indirect object.
 * 	If no preposition is found, everything after the verb is considered to be the direct object.

-As we have sene above, Oni can parse the preposition too and return a complete commmand spec.
+As we can see in the above, Oni can parse the preposition too and return a complete commmand spec.
 Even on complex commands it's hard to get the parser to take more than a microsecond to parse input.
 Also, it takes only one pass to parse the command into a full `cmdspec()` tuple.

 #### Fun Fact
 During testing, the `shady toolbox` actually revealed a subtle bug in the parser - it was ignoring stuff at random!
 Turnes out it was a little too eager to parse things as prepositions.
 It parsed the `toolbox` as the `to` preposition and then decided it had found a preposition so it would not have to parse further.
 The solution was simple: add a space to the binary match expression.